Skip to main content

 The Tupuānuku research, nourishing the physical health of tāngata whai ora, is a study funded by the Health Research Council for 2021–2023 led by Associate Professor Dr Ruth Cunningham, Dr Debbie Peterson, and Dr Helen Lockett, all researchers at the University of Otago.
 The research investigated the enablers and barriers that affect the access and quality of physical health care for people with mental health and substance use issues in Aotearoa.
 Knowledge was generated from administrative data, survey responses and interviews with people with lived experience.Many people shared experiences of good care, but for many others diagnostic overshadowing delayed diagnosis and treatment for physical illnesses.

-Join us at these two He Aka Hui where we will share the key findings from the research and engage with attendees to develop solutions and key actions to bring about a change in the tide of a system that is not enabling people to consistently receive the high quality and consistent physical health care that is their right.
+These two He Aka Hui shared key findings from the research and engaged with attendees to develop solutions and key actions to bring about a change in the tide of a system that is not enabling people to consistently receive the high quality and consistent physical health care that is their right.

-Part 1 will have a key focus on workforce interventions and the role of primary health care and Part 2 will focus on the lived experience of diagnostic overshadowing and its impact on health care and outcomes.
+Part 1 had a key focus on workforce interventions and the role of primary health care and Part 2 focussed on the lived experience of diagnostic overshadowing and its impact on health care and outcomes.

 He Aka Hui | Kōrure o te tai | Changing the direction of the tide part 1.